sooriyaarachchi/pybites.github.io-src/content/pycon-2018.md

 Title: PyCon 2018 - My First PyCon
-Date: 2018-05-13 16:50
+Date: 2018-05-19 10:35
 Category:  Reviews
-Tags: conference, pycon, learning, community, networking, photos
+Tags: conference, pycon, learning, community, networking
 Slug: pycon-2018
 Authors: Julian
 Summary: Going into my first PyCon was pretty daunting.
 Luckily, the Python community is absolutely incredible so my fears quickly faded.
 Surprisingly, there was a lot to gain that wasn't actually technical or code related.
 Read on for a recap of the experience.